Nickoriuk/aem-filebuilder/README.md

 # AEM Filebuilder

 ### Introduction
-This library helps build dialogs for AEM by providing a DSL to build a dialog model that can be compiled into XML during your project's compilation.
-Currently Maven is supported due to being the standard for AEM projects, but a Javascript-based version may come in the future for those who pre-process their AEM code with Node.js or similar.
+This library helps build dialogs for AEM by providing a DSL to build a dialog model that can be transformed into XML during your project's compilation.

 #### Why?